-Noodle Incident: Velma's number "I Can't Do It Alone" is an in-universe Aversion.
-She's trying to convince Roxie that the Kelly Sisters' Double Act is too fantastic a chance to pass up on, so she demonstrates it for Roxie — but it just looks silly with one person.
-It gets especially funny on the Revival cast soundtrack, where the listener only gets hints such as "See?
+Noodle Incident: "I Can't Do It Alone" is an in-universe Aversion.
+Velma is trying to convince Roxie that the Kelly Sisters' Double Act is too fantastic a chance to pass up on, so she demonstrates it for Roxie — but it just looks silly with one person.
+It gets especially funny if you listen to the Revival cast soundtrack, as you only gets hints such as "See?
 I kick really high!" and an enthusiastic "SIDEWAYS!"

-Pet the Dog: Subverted with Billy.
-Though he intended to be Roxie's defence attorney for 5000 dollars and nothing less, he agrees to help with only 2000 dollars that Amos managed to scrape together.
+Subverted with Billy Flynn.
+Though he intended to be Roxie's defense attorney for $5,000 and nothing less, he agrees to help with only $2,000 that Amos managed to scrape together.
 Supposedly, it is because he admires Amos' loyalty and love to Roxie.
 However, he's being facetious.
 Flynn couldn't care less about Amos' loyalty; he smells money in the case and doesn't want to let the possibility go.
 It doesn't take him long to get the rest of the money by trading on the public's fascination with Roxie.

 Played straight with Mama Morton when she works on behalf of her prisoner the Hunyak, translating for her lawyer and insisting on her innocence.
 It's not enough to save her, but its the only time we see Mama doing something without benefits.